 We are a small department that maintains a variety of very distinctive areas of strength in research.
-We offer programmes which are tailored to the individual in a friendly, supportive atmosphere and, for research students, close contact with your supervisors from the outset.
+We offer programmes tailored to the individual and underpinned by a close student-supervisor contact.
+All of that unfolds in a friendly and supportive atmosphere.

-There is a high degree of interdisciplinary activity, with students and staff from all disciplines interacting through institutional research centres, cross-School reading groups, research groups and seminars.
+We maintain a high degree of interdisciplinary activity, with students and staff from all disciplines interacting through institutional research centres, research groups and seminars.

 Applications are welcome for both full-time and part-time study.
-Postgraduate students form an integral part of our research culture, and are encouraged to become involved in conference, workshops and seminar series, in addition, we have postgraduate reading groups and a regular programme of postgraduate workshops involving leading scholars visiting the institution.
-We have an active and vibrant research community, with staff engaging in research covering language areas consisting of French, German, Italian, Spanish, Basque, Catalan, Portuguese and Corsican.
-Research interests range from medieval manuscripts to contemporary cyber literature, and cover a wide geographical remit, with staff working on American, Latin American, and Caribbean, African and Indian contexts as well as European ones.
+Postgraduate students form an integral part of our research culture, and are encouraged to become involved in conferences, workshops and seminar series.
+In addition, we have reading groups and a regular programme of seminars involving leading scholars visiting the institution.
+We have an active and vibrant research community, with staff engaging in research covering a wide range of language areas such as Basque, Catalan, Chinese, French, German, Italian, Portuguese and Spanish.
+Research interests range from medieval manuscripts to contemporary cyber literature, and cover a wide geographical remit, with staff working on American, Latin American, Caribbean, African and Indian contexts as well as European ones.

 We are home to a number of scholarly journals including: Bulletin of Hispanic Studies, Bulletin of Latin American Research, and Migrations and Identities.
 We have close connections with the online open access journal Modern Languages Open, as well as a number of prominent book series.